Dodgers send Puig, Wood to Reds for Homer Bailey

+CINCINNATI — The Los Angeles Dodgers had a surplus of outfielders.
+With one attention-getting deal, they reshaped their roster in hopes of another pennant run.

-CINCINNATI — The Los Angeles Dodgers shook up their National League-championship roster Friday, trading Yasiel Puig, Matt Kemp and left-hander Alex Wood and cash to the Cincinnati Reds for right-hander Homer Bailey, who threw a pair of no-hitters before three major arm operations sidetracked his career.
+The reigning NL champions shook up their lineup on Friday, trading Yasiel Puig, Matt Kemp and left-hander Alex Wood along with cash to the Cincinnati Reds for a pair of prospects as part of a seven-player deal.

+The Reds included starter Homer Bailey in the swap, a way of freeing them from the $28 million owed him in the final year of his contract.
+Bailey didn’t fit into the Reds’ pitching plans, so they wanted to include him in a deal if possible.
+The Dodgers plan to release him.

+“It was to grant him his release, more of fitting into the overall construct of the deal,” said Andrew Friedman, the Dodgers’ president of baseball operations.

-The Dodgers also get minor leaguers Jeter Downs and right-hander Josiah Gray.
+The Dodgers get minor leaguer infielder Jeter Downs and right-hander Josiah Gray.
+The Reds got catcher Kyle Farmer for depth at the position.

-The deal gives Los Angeles a couple of prospects and a couple of slots to fill.
+“I think if you look back over last few years, a hallmark of our teams has been depth on our roster,” Friedman said.
+“This put us in position with a surplus in the outfield and pitching.
+A big focus was to figure out moves on those fronts that made sense.”

 For the Reds, it’s another move toward becoming competitive after four straight 90-loss seasons.
+Cincinnati has been rebuilding since 2015, and decided it’s time to spend some money and make some deals to complement its core of young players.

 “We still have (financial) resources to make this team better — we’re not done yet,” said Dick Williams, the Reds’ president of baseball operations.
 “We did trade some good prospects here, but we acquired four major league players that address needs for us and I think we’re better in the short-term.”